maroscenter/whatsapp-autoresponder/README.md

 # whatsapp-autoresponder
-Quick and dirty prototype for a WhatsApp autoresponder based on yowsup2.
+Quick and dirty prototype for a WhatsApp auto responder based on yowsup2.